bashmills/gevm/README.md

 ### `cache`

-This tool uses a download cache to making reinstalling versions quicker.
+This tool uses a download cache to make reinstalling versions quicker.
 You may want to free up space by using the `clear` command:

 ```
 gevm cache clear